wzhengsen/LuaOOP/README_EN.md

 ## Compatibility

-Try to ensure Lua5.1-Lua5.4 compatibility, but LuaJIT is not tested.
+Try to ensure Lua 5.4+ compatibility, other lua versions should use the Old_1.1.0+ branch.